rongkangw/tp/docs/DeveloperGuide.md

 * **Event Role**: A temporary responsibility or position a member can hold for an event (e.g. "Facilitator", "Marketing")
 * **Roster**: A list of members that are assigned to a particular event.
 * **Command**: A structured text instruction typed by the user following the app’s syntax (e.g. addEvent, deleteMember).
-* **Command Line**: A space for typing text commands, serving as the main way for the user to interact with the application.
 * **Index**: A unique number representing the position of a member or event in the displayed list.
 It is 1-based (starts from 1).
 * **Parameter**: A short identifier placed before input in a command to indicate the information type (e.g. n/ for name,  f/ for from-date).
-* **JAR (Java Archive)**: The file format used to package and deliver the application, containing everything needed for it to run.

 --------------------------------------------------------------------------------------------------------------------